Meghann Burke

-Meghann Kay Burke (born October 11, 1980) is an American professional soccer goalkeeper.
-She was most recently a player and coach for Women's Premier Soccer League club Asheville City SC.
-She currently serves as the Executive Director of the National Women’s Soccer League Players Association.
-She led the NWSLPA to sign their first ever CBA in 2022.
+Meghann Kay Burke (born October 11, 1980) is an attorney and executive director of the National Women's Soccer League Players Association (NWSLPA), the trade union for players in the NWSL, the top division of women's soccer in the United States.
+Burke led the NWSLPA to its first collective bargaining agreement in 2022.

+Burke is also a retired soccer player and coach.
+As a player, Burke was a goalkeeper for teams in Women's Professional Soccer (WPS), and was most recently a player and coach for Women's Premier Soccer League club Asheville City SC.

 College career

 Burke attended Mehlville High School and was named Metro Goalkeeper of the Year in 1998.
 She was part of the United States U16 team in 1996–97.
 In four years at Saint Louis University Burke was a first-team starter and was named to various select teams.
-She also acquired the nickname "the Burkeinator" and was declared the University's Player of the Decade.
+She also acquired the nickname "the Burkeinator" and was declared the university's Player of the Decade.

 Club career

+Amateur

-Since 2000 Burke has featured for a number of W-League and WPSL teams.
+After 2000, Burke featured for a number of W-League and WPSL teams.

 She played for Bristol Rovers in 2004–05, helping the English club reach the semi-finals of the FA Women's Cup.

 Professional

 After graduating from SLU, Burke was drafted by Carolina Courage of the WUSA.
-She returned to the professional ranks as a development player with Chicago Red Stars in 2010, before joining Sky Blue FC as a free agent in August 2010.
+She returned to the professional ranks as a development player with Chicago Red Stars of Women's Professional Soccer (WPS) in 2010 before joining Sky Blue FC as a free agent in August 2010.

+Legal career

+Burke studied labor law while playing in WPS.
+She graduated with a juris doctor from the Northeastern University School of Law.

+WPS Players Union

+In 2010 while still playing in WPS, Burke helped organize the WPS Players Union to represent players under the league's new ownership structure.

+Practice

+Burke worked for the firm of Brazil & Burke in Asheville, North Carolina, as a criminal defense and civil rights attorney from 2011 to 2021.

+NWSL Players Association

+The NWSL Players Association (NWSLPA) hired Burke as its general council in May 2017 at the association's founding.
+Burke had been a teammate of the association's founding executive director Yael Averbuch in 2010 while at Sky Blue FC.
+The association appointed Burke its chief operating officer in November 2020.
+On April 1, 2022, the NWSLPA hired Burke as its full-time executive director, replacing Brooke Elby.

+In June 2022, AFL-CIO members elected Burke to its executive council as a vice president.